utahsaint-org/Hackers-Challenge-Walkthroughs/2019 SAINTCON/LABS/README.md

 > This is a collection of player created walkthroughs for the 2019 SAINTCON LABS Hackers Challenges.

 ##  ad1
- - Pleaserespond
+ - Please respond
- - Findmeabat!
+ - Find me a bat!
- - Let'stakealookhere
+ - Let's take a look here
- - browser!=passwordmanager
+ - browser != password manager
- - Thosefilesareniffty
+ - Those files are niffty
- - Idseeyourdesktop
+ - I see your desktop

 ## bogus
  - nobrute1
  - nobrute2
  - bogus3
- - thisisnotaflag
+ - this is not a flag

 ## containers
- - dockergroup
+ - docker group
- - mountedsocket
+ - mounted socket
- - hiddenkey
+ - hidden key

 ## linux1-harder
- - BadApps
+ - Bad Apps
- - Changeyourdirtysocks
+ - Change your dirty socks
  - Cracking
  - Own
- - Dontforgetme!
+ - Dont forget me!

 ## linux2
- - Let'sShare
+ - Let's Share
  - linux2-client-luser
- - Underthedoormat
+ - Under the door mat
- - NeedleinaHaystack
+ - Needle in a Haystack
  - suDoh
- - howdoyousaysql?
+ - how do you say sql?
- - reusememore
+ - reuse me more
- - sudomakemeasandwich
+ - sudo make me a sandwich
- - kingme
+ - king me
  - linux2-client-root
  - linux2-client-saint
  - linux2-server-root
  - linux2-server-luser
  - linux2-server-saint
  - db-pw-from-bash-history
- - Setmeup,Scotty!
+ - Set me up, Scotty!

 ## recon
- - PortEnumeration
+ - Port Enumeration
- - FindaSecureShell
+ - Find a Secure Shell
- - DNSRecon
+ - DNS Recon
  - LDAPsearch

 ## wireless
- - WPA2couldbecoolbutnotthisway
+ - WPA2 could be cool but not this way
- - NotsohiddenSSID
+ - Not so hidden SSID
- - Clientswillconnecttoanything!
+ - Clients will connect to anything!